Making stable travel trailers – here’s how and why to do it

 The effect of speed

-Any given combination of the tow vehicle and caravan has a unique critical speed.
+Any given combination of the tow vehicle and travel trailer has a unique critical speed.
 Above that speed, any sufficiently strong disturbing force may trigger it into non-recoverable jack-knifing.
 This typically results in the rig overturning.

 That critical speed is determined by a number of factors.
 Tests in the UK show that optimally locating typical personal effects alone, can affect it by as much as 25 km/h.
-See Caravan and Tow Vehicle Dynamics for a full technical explanation.
+See Travel trailer and Tow Vehicle Dynamics for a full technical explanation.

-There is no stability benefit in having dual axles unless caravan weight demands.
+There is no stability benefit in having dual axles unless travel trailer weight demands.
 If anything the opposite is so – they add weight and (worse) length.

 Follow European practice by not carrying anything heavy on the A-frame.
 Locate gas bottles (if used) in a ventilated centrally located locker – or as close to the axles as possible.

-When designing a caravan, set the axle/s as far back as you can – yet maintaining a tow ball weight that the tow vehicle can realistically handle.
+When designing a travel trailer, set the axle/s as far back as you can – yet maintaining a tow ball weight that the tow vehicle can realistically handle.

 Phoenix scorpion web

 This well-balanced 1998 Phoenix’s set-back axles resulted in almost legendary stability.
-Pic: Caboolture Caravan Repairs.
+Pic: Caboolture Travel Trailer Repairs.

 The side-wall area to the rear of the axle/s needs to be marginally greater than in front of the axle.
 This reduces sway caused by a side-wind gust and by long trucks passing, or passed, at speed.
 The 1990s Phoenix shown above has diagonally sloping walls at its front.
 This ensured the set-back axles did not result in excess side (frontal) area.
 It is still respected for its excellent stability.